 Powergamers and Metagamers are part and parcel the same problem.
 The only difference is that the Powergamer prioritises winning at any cost, often to the detriment of the spirit of the game, whereas metagamers impose the knowledge the mun knows into knowledge the mu knows, thereby removing the natural progression of the story.
 If a character knows the same things the player does, including storybeats and damage statistics for weapons that would otherwise be unattainable in universe.
 Sometimes, a player doesn't realize that they're doing either of these, and it's important to make it known to a user who may be walking that fine line; this is usually a new player problem, as their issue stems from being unable to separate the thoughts of themselves from the thoughts of the players they're portraying in a game.
 A good rule of thumb is to ask yourself: If I know this information, does my character know this?
 Oftentimes, that's good enough, but for some folks, they can mask their powergaming behind new pieces of kit for other players to use, knowing full well they're breaking the understanding of how the game works.
 An example was a former administrator I worked alongside in a server had developed a new weapon for the players to use in combat; leagues above any conventional weapon used today, and was designed for the express purpose of killing the enemy before they initated contact.
 This contextual allegory illustrates what powergaming can look like if its in the hands of a staff member looking to increase the kill count of their player by proxy.
 An example of a metagamer is a user joining a server, seeing the context of the game they're about to play, and joining in with the exact solution the party needs to defeat an enemy or solve a puzzle, having learned of the solution in OOC chat with the rest of the group.
 This is a definitive example of metagaming, and it was corrected by having the admin step in and quickly advising the player in question that he shouldn't know of these things, and to keep what he knows separate from what the character knows.

 'Twinkies' are the catch-all term I use to describe players that are not playing in the spirit of the game.
 They exude irrational player behavior that is unbelievable or incongruous to the current game setup.
-They play characters that easily come unglued at the first hint of stress, or are generally angsty and sad, more than what would be considered normal.
+They play characters that easily come unglued at the first hint of stress, or are generally angsty and sad, more than what would be considered normal; alternately, they're incapable of making decisions without another player guiding them, despite having other characters come up to them in and out of character and telling them that what they're doing is damaging.
+It makes the gaming experience so much more difficult as a result.
+Can you imagine taking an extra 30 minutes to encourage someone to play their character, to get them to make an action, and they immediately demand someone guide them?
+A headache, for sure.
 This is a form of game sabotage, and should be treated as such.

 This website will continue in operation until hell freezes over or neocities croaks.